theredfish/blog/posts/new-workstation.md

 ## No more laptop

-Buying a new machine is not a simple decision when the price represents almost a month of your salary.
-It is a big investment, at least for me.
-From experience laptops cost a lot because you can't save on the different parts and you pay the portability.
-Also the main drawback is that it's difficult to replace or upgrade your hardware over time.
-A workstation makes a lot more sense in my case since I have important workloads:
+Buying a new machine is not an easy decision when the price is almost a month's salary.
+It's a big investment, at least for me.
+From experience, laptops are expensive because you can't save on the different parts and you pay on the optimization of space for the portable aspect.
+The main disadvantage is is also that it is difficult to replace or upgrade your hardware over time.
+A workstation makes much more sense in my case since I have heavy workloads:

 - Streaming (OBS - 2 channels - 1080p)
 - Video recording / editing